Information about how to interpret the Auto-Target Summary reports in Adobe Target.

 The various rows in the table help you understand activity performance.

 The green check icon next to each experience in the report indicates that a personalized machine-learning model has been generated for that experience.
 The clock icon indicates that not enough traffic has been served to build the model.

 Comparing the conversion rate of experience A with that of experience B is not the right comparison in Auto-Target.
 The question is whether experience A performs better when served in an intelligent way versus a random way (in other words, versus the control).
 Marketers should also use caution about interpreting the lifts of individual experiences because the personalization algorithm is attempting to optimize for the success metric over the entire activity, not over each individual experience.

 Experiences with the highest lift can be understood as having the highest differentiation within the population.
 That is the algorithm has found a segment that likes that particular experience the most.

 The various columns in the table show the number of visits, conversion rate, average lift and confidence level, and confidence.
-For more information, see Average Lift, Lift Bounds, and Confidence Interval.
+For more information, see Statistical calculations in A/B tests.

 The following illustration shows what a typical summary report looks like in Graph View when viewing an Auto-Target activity’s report:

 As shown below, you can use the two drop-down lists to choose the desired metrics, counting methodology, and more.
 See Report settings overview for more information: